-In my teens I decided I wanted to be a filmmaker and I spent the next several years going to a double feature pretty much every day.
+In my teens I decided I wanted to be a filmmaker and I spent the next several years going to daily double features.

 In those glorious days of misspent youth, New York offered a panoply of theaters to choose from; the Bleeker Street Cinema (my favorite), 8th Street Playhouse, Theater 80, Film Forum, Cinema Village, Hollywood Twin, The Thalia, and I am sure I am missing numerous others.

 On any given day I could see 2 stellar movies on the big screen.
 And this doesn’t cover a number of art houses dedicated to foriegn films.

 My hopes and dreams only took me so far.
 Screenplays were written and into a drawer they went: Tanning Season, Nowhere Road, The Slobs of Summer, Street News and others.
 Which isn’t to say they don’t deserve their place in oblivion as I couldn’t write dialogue to save my soul.